rrana/training-docs/aws/README.md

 Please keep your credentials secure and rotate them on regular basis.

-### Login to AWS console for the first time
+## AWS Console login

+The AWS Management Console is a single destination to manage all AWS resources, from EC2 instances to S3 objects.
+You can use the Console to perform any number of tasks, from deploying new applications to monitoring the health of your application.

-AWS Console login url: https://newscred.signin.aws.amazon.com/console
+NewsCred's AWS Console login alias url: https://newscred.signin.aws.amazon.com/console

 Login with the provided user ID and password.